Bizly/laravel-content-publishing/README.md

 Based on the hootlex/laravel-moderation composer package.

 ##Please Note:
-Future versions of this package will include polymorphic change/audit log with versioning and prior version restoration functionality.
+Future versions of this package will extend the polymorphic change/audit log with enhanced versioning and version restoration functionality.

 ##Workflow Summary:
-- 5 : DRAFT : submit for approval (changes to PENDING) | publish, schedule to publish (changes to PUBLISHED, if scheduled sets specified publish date) | archive (changes state to ARCHIVED).
+- 5 : DRAFTED : submit for approval (changes to PENDING) | publish, schedule to publish (changes to PUBLISHED, if scheduled sets specified publish date) | archive (changes state to ARCHIVED).
-- 4 : PENDING : approve or reject (unused at the moment).
+- 4 : SUBMITTED : approve or reject (unused at the moment).
 - 3 : REJECTED : out-of-scope for now.
 - 2 : APPROVED : publish or schedule to publish (changes to PUBLISHED, if scheduled sets specified publish date). | archive (changes state to ARCHIVED).
 - 1 : PUBLISHED : mark as draft | archive